-Listenwise and PREMIUM
+Listenwise Free and PREMIUM

 At a minimum, teachers need a computer or tablet with a modern browser and an Internet connection.
 If you are using PREMIUM, you will also want your students to have access to computing devices.